JasonLovesDoggo/abacus/README.md

-# Abacus - A simple counting tool written in Nim
+# Abacus - A simple counting API written in Nim